 The audit committee shall review and evaluate the responses to each RFP it issues and it shall prepare in writing a comparison of all certified public accounting firms which responded showing (a) what special skill or service will be provided; (b) the qualifications of the firm; (c) the expertise of the firm; and (d) the total estimated cost, or rate for providing services.
 The audit committee shall prepare a written report on the results of each RFP it issues.
-Such report shall be submitted to the clerk of the county legislature at least three months prior to the commencement of the proposed annual audit and management letter contract and it shall contain the results of the audit committee's evaluation of all responses to the RFP, as well as the name of the certified public accounting firm which it is recommending to perform the proposed audit report and management letter contract.
+Such report shall be submitted to the clerk of the county Legislature at least three months prior to the commencement of the proposed annual audit and management letter contract and it shall contain the results of the audit committee's evaluation of all responses to the RFP, as well as the name of the certified public accounting firm which it is recommending to perform the proposed audit report and management letter contract.

-The audit committee shall be responsible for meeting with the certified public accounting firm(s) which are awarded audit and management letter contract(s) for the county of Erie and the Erie community college to discuss in detail the scope of such contracts and all matters related to them.
+The audit committee shall be responsible for meeting with the certified public accounting firm(s) which are awarded audit and management letter contract(s) for the county of Erie, the Erie county medical center, the home and infirmary and the Erie community college to discuss in detail the scope of such contracts and all matters related to them.

-Within forty-five days of the publication of a finalized audit report and accompanying management letter, the audit committee shall submit to the county executive and the county legislature a written report containing its findings, comments and recommendations with respect to each such report.
+Within forty-five days of the publication of a finalized audit report and accompanying management letter, the audit committee shall submit to the county executive and the county Legislature a written report containing its findings, comments and recommendations with respect to each such report.

-The audit committee shall be responsible for monitoring the implementation of the recommendations which are contained in the management letters that are issued for the county of Erie and the Erie community college.
+The audit committee shall be responsible for monitoring the implementation of the recommendations which are contained in the management letters that are issued for the county of Erie, the Erie county medical center, the home and infirmary and the Erie community college.

-Section 2518(a).
+Section 26181814 (a).
 The Citizens' Budget Review Commission.

-The citizens' budget review Commission shall be established to assist and advise the Erie county legislature in the oversight of the county's budget and to monitor county finances, ensure the long-term fiscal stability of Erie county, prevent the concealment of county deficits, and to help provide the Legislature with enough time and information to respond to budgetary problems.
-Upon the adoption of this Local Law the Erie County Legislature hereby creates a
+The Citizens' Budget Review Commission shall be established to assist and advise the Erie County Legislature in the oversight of the County's Budget and to monitor County finances, ensure the long-term fiscal stability of Erie County, prevent the concealment of County deficits, and to help provide the Legislature with enough time and information to respond to budgetary problems.

-Citizens' Budget Review Commission of Erie County to be established on or before March 15, 2005.
+Upon the adoption of this Local Law the Erie County Legislature hereby creates a Citizens' Budget Review Commission of Erie County to be established on or before March 15, 2005.

-Section 2518 (b).
+Section 26181814 (b).
 Commission Purview and Reporting.

-The citizens' budget review commission shall study the fiscal operations of the county of Erie in their full scope.
-The Commission shall provide regular reports to the Legislature at the conclusion of each fiscal quarter, and shall submit an annual report, which shall include its findings, conclusions, and recommendations for appropriate budgetary action to the county Legislature.
-The Commission shall file its annual report with the Erie county Legislature annually on or before October 15.
+The Citizens' Budget Review Commission shall study the fiscal operations of the County of Erie in their full scope.
+The Commission shall provide regular reports to the Legislature at the conclusion of each fiscal quarter, and shall submit an annual report, which shall include its findings, conclusions, and recommendations for appropriate budgetary action to the County Legislature.
+The Commission shall file its annual report with the Erie County Legislature annually on or before October 15.

-Section 2518 (c).
+Section 26181814 (c).
 Membership; Terms; Vacancies.

-The citizens' budget review Commission shall be composed of eleven (11) voting members, who shall be residents of Erie county.
-Except for the Commission member appointed by the county executive, the Legislature shall appoint, or confirm the recommendation for appointment, of the various Commission members as listed below:
+The Citizens' Budget Review Commission shall be composed of eleven (11) voting members, who shall be residents of Erie County.
+Such members shall be appointed by the Erie County Legislature upon recommendation from the following entities:

-a.
-One (1) member shall be recommended and appointed by the Erie county executive.
+A. One (1) member shall be recommended and appointed by the Erie County Executive.

-b.
-One (1) member shall be recommended annually by the chair of the Erie county Legislature and confirmed by the Legislature.
+B. One (1) member shall be recommended annually by the Chair of the Erie County Legislature and confirmed by the Legislature.

-c.
-One (1) member shall be recommended annually by the majority leader on behalf of the majority members of the Erie county Legislature and confirmed by the Legislature.
+C. One (1) member shall be recommended annually by the Majority Leader on behalf of the majority members of the Erie County Legislature and confirmed by the Legislature.